acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/methods.md

 (active: "start" &#124; "end") => void

-Sets which date or time is currently selected
+Sets which date or time is currently selected.

 Parameters:
  - active - Specifies the active selection: start or end.